Porsil/thornley-yoga/README.md

 -   ## **Testing**

 The site was frequently tested during development on Firefox, Google Chrome and Microsoft Edge browsers and included the testing of links and the registration form.
-Testing also included using the development tools to view the sites layout on different devices as well as using the 'responsive' setting to see at what sizes the layout became distored.
+Testing also included using the development tools to view the sites layout on different devices as well as using the 'responsive' setting to see at what sizes the layout became distorted.

 Before the thank-you page was added to the website for completion of the sign-up form, the code was set to submit the form to the Code Institute form dump.